PinYuanChen/pinyuan.github.io/_posts/2023-01-02-rxswift-combinelatest-withlatest.md

 */
 ```

 Notice that at the beginning, when the first emitted "1", the `combineLatest` operator didn't do anything.
 Because at this point the second source didn't produce any item.
 Until the second source produced the first string "A" then the `combineLatest` started working.
-From then on, whenever each of them emitted a fresh item, the operator combined it with the other one's latest item and passed through to the subscriber.
+From then on, whenever each of them emitted a fresh item, the operator combined it with the other one's latest item and passed it to the subscriber.

 You can only put up to 8 sources into `combineLatest`.
 But...of course, you [hack](https://stackoverflow.com/questions/57071640/more-than-8-parameters-in-combinelatest-using-rxswift) it by combining other `combineLatest` observers to surpass the number limit.

 ## withLatestFrom
-`withLatestFrom` might sounds similar to `combineLatest` but actually their mechanisms are quite different.
+`withLatestFrom` might sound similar to `combineLatest` but actually, their mechanisms are quite different.
 Let's take a look at an example:

 ```swift
 let first = PublishSubject<String>()